m-reza-rahman/azure-cafe/README.md

 # Azure Cafe
-This is an end-to-end Azure demo using a Java/Jakarta EE application and various representative Azure services such as managed PostgreSQL, AKS (Azure Kubernetes Service), GitHub Actions, Redis, and Application Insights.
+This is an end-to-end Azure demo using a Java/Jakarta EE application and various representative Azure services such as managed PostgreSQL, Azure Kubernetes Service (AKS), GitHub Actions, Redis, and Application Insights.
 The following is how you run the demo.

 ## Setup
 * Install JDK 17 (we used [Eclipse Temurin OpenJDK 17 LTS](https://adoptium.net/?variant=openjdk17)).